College, Career, and Military Planning (CCMP)

 https://www.comptroller.texas.gov/programs/education/msp/schools/

-FHS students in grades 10-12 will have the opportunity to take the Armed Services Vocational Aptitude Battery, or ASVAB, in March.
+FHS students will have the opportunity to take the Armed Services Vocational Aptitude Battery, or ASVAB, during the school year as scheduled with the provider.
 ASVAB scores along with their interest codes help students explore the variety of occupations that appeal to them.

 Research has shown that students who participate in the ASVAB Program experience less career indecision, enjoy greater confidence in making career decisions, and consider more thoughtfully their options than do students who do